codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ## Prerequisites

-* Create a Codat company that represents your SMB customer and link it to an accounting platform.
-If you are using Codat for lending, you would have already connected an SMB company.
+* Check that you have [created a Codat company](/configure/portal/companies#add-a-new-company) that represents your SMB customer and linked it to an accounting platform.
+If you are using Codat for lending, it's likely you have already done this.
+You can also create and connect a test company to use while you build your solution.

-* Familiarize yourself with Codat's approach of [creating and updating data](/using-the-api/push), which can be summarized as follows:
+* Familiarize yourself with Codat's approach of asynchronously [creating and updating data](/using-the-api/push), which can be summarized as follows:

 ```mermaid
   sequenceDiagram